NOAA-ORR-ERD/PyGnome/README.md

 	    $ pip install -r requirements.txt
 	```

 3. build the py_gnome module in develop mode first as install mode may still need some testing/work.
 Note: using 'developall' argument will automatically build the oil_library in develop mode.
 This is required for PyGnome and is currently part of this repo so easiest to automatically built it.
-Other options are to clean the development environment (cleandev) and to rebuild the oil library database (remake_oil_db)
+Other options are to clean the development environment (cleandev) and to rebuild the oil library database (remake_oil_db).

+NOTE: 'developall' is not recognized on Linux (only Mac & Windows).
+If building on Linux, then do python setup.py develop for py_gnome/. and /oil_library/. separately.
 	```
 	    $ python setup.py developall
 	```